Today we’re going to be talking about all things El Chorro climbing.

 From endless well bolted single lines to short and long multi pitch routes, some more adventurous trad and sport, a Via Ferrata and even some huge aid lines!

-Given its location only 50km North of the Mediterranean, it’s perhaps the best location for Winter sport climbing in Europe.
+Given its location only 50km North of the Mediterranean, it’s perhaps the best winter climbing destinations in Europe.